 “Knowing others is wisdom.
 Knowing yourself is enlightenment” – Lao Tzu

 So what does this really mean?
 Taking this even a step further, is accepting what you discover about yourself.

-For me, it is how as children we are taught what being successful is.
-We are taught to get good grades.
-We are taught to go for higher education for a particular type of job.
+For me, it is how as children you are taught what being successful is.
+You are taught to get good grades.
+You are taught to go for higher education for a particular type of job.
 Medical fields, teaching fields, computer science fields and so on.
-We are taught to excel in school and then go to work and excel in our chosen profession.
+You are taught to excel in school and then go to work and excel in your chosen profession.
 In school I was lucky enough to have an amazing teacher who taught me to take concepts apart to truly understand what they meant.
 To use the How, What, Why kinds of questions to explore what it really means.

-How did we choose that profession?
+How did you choose that profession?
 Maybe on the advice of a favorite teacher.
-Maybe we were steered by our parents.
-Maybe it was for the glamour of the profession, such as dreams of being a Emmy awarded singer or winning an Oscar as Best Actor or Actress.
-It is rarely because we have had some type of experience in it, and it is truly our “dream job”.
-The thing we would do even if they didn’t pay us to do it.
+Maybe you were steered by your parents into what they felt was a financially rewarding career.
+Maybe it was for the glamour of the profession.
+In Hollywood many careers are based on dreams of being a Emmy awarded singer, or winning an Oscar.
+If it is truly your “dream job”, would you do it even if they didn’t pay you?

-What did we really know about this profession?
-What illusions did we create about what our profession would give back to us?
-How did our passion and purpose play into this profession?
-What about our personal genius?
-That thing you do that is so easy for you that you don’t understand why everyone can’t do it.
-Is this fulfilling our divine destiny?
+What did you really know about this profession before you entered it?
+What illusions did you have about what your profession would give back to you?
+How did your passion and purpose play into this profession?
+What about your personal genius?
+That thing you do that is so easy for you, that you don’t understand why everyone can’t do it?
+Does it fulfill your divine destiny?
 Clarity is powerful.
 Pay attention to day dreams, where your mind wanders is an important clue to what you are really seeking in life.

 Truly knowing who you are requires a toughness of the soul.
 Knowing yourself in all of the ways that matter, means that you:

 - Know your own mind; what your thoughts are, what thoughts need changing = attitude

 - Knowing your own heart; and following where it leads, the souls direction = faith